christian-konrad/chronicle-db-on-raft-thesis/src/03a_background_replication.md

   - Maximizing read throughput
   - Returning recent writes is not guaranteed
   - Eventual different responses from different nodes at different points in time

+This more relaxing consistency models in general violate crucial correctness properties, compared with strong consistency.
+A compromise is to allow multiple consistency levels to coexist in the data store, which can be achieved depending on the use case and constraints of the system.
+An example is to combine both strong and causal consistency for applications with geographically replicated data in distributed data centers [@bravo2021unistore].

 #### The CAP Theorem